So, you’re thinking about hiring an SEO agency. Or, at least, that’s what we assume you’re doing here.

 Per project: Many agencies and freelancers alike have a set rate that they charge for certain services, such as technical SEO auditing, Google penalty removal or keyword research.
 This can then be used to calculate the cost for a client looking to achieve a particular goal.
 Again, this is popular for short-term clients.

 Monthly retainer: As an SEO agency, it’s important to hang on to clients.
 A retainer is a flat rate paid to the agency on an ongoing monthly basis covering a certain scope of services.
-This could be for continuing digital PR campaigns, a website migration or launch and future content, a certain number of pages produced or all of the above.
+This could be for continuing digital PR company campaigns, a website migration or launch and future content, a certain number of pages produced or all of the above.
 Additional fees can be charged if the work completed exceeds the agreed-upon amount, such as after a certain number of requested revisions.

 Why you need to budget for SEO